 - NTA has removed the age limit.
 Before candidates had to be less than the age category of 24 years.

-- Candidate must have passed the 12th class exam or another equivalent qualifying exam in 2018 or 2019.
+- The candidate must have passed the 12th class exam or another equivalent qualifying exam in 2019 or 2020.

 - 75% of marks need to be secured by the candidates who have appeared for the class 12th board exam.